antoniofl0res/COVID/README.md

 * 3 for country

 *initial_date*: define the start date of the period you wish to plot.
 Date format should be "YYYY-MM-DD" (between quotation marks)
+*end_date*: define the end date of the period you wish to plot.
+Date format should be "YYYY-MM-DD" (between quotation marks).
+Use *ld* for latest date (set the previous day, i.e., current date minus 1)

+#### covid.summary
+Returns the same output as the **covid** function without plots

 #### covid.profile